Oskii/Aave-Atomic-Lending-Position-Swap/README.md

 - Node.js (version 16.20.0 or higher)
 - NPM (Node Package Manager)
 - Hardhat (version 2.19.1)
-- I am using WSL2 as my terminal
+- I used WSL2 as my terminal

 Installation
 To set up the Atomic Aave Lending Swap project on your local machine, follow these steps: